coursera-dl/coursera-dl/README.md

 ## Disclaimer

-`coursera-dl` is meant to the availability of Coursera material.
+`coursera-dl` is meant to be used only for your material that Coursera gives you access to download.

-We do not encourage any use that violates the [Terms Of Use][20].
-Excerpt:
+We do not encourage any use that violates their [Terms Of Use][20].
+A relevant excerpt:

-"[...]
-Coursera grants you a personal, non-exclusive, non-transferable license to access and use the Sites.
-You may download material from the Sites only for your own personal, non-commercial use.
-You may not otherwise copy, reproduce, retransmit, distribute, publish, commercially exploit or otherwise transfer any material, nor may you modify or create derivatives works of the material."
+> "[...]
+Coursera grants you a personal, non-exclusive, non-transferable
+> license to access and use the Sites.
+You may download material from the
+> Sites only for your own personal, non-commercial use.
+You may not
+> otherwise copy, reproduce, retransmit, distribute, publish, commercially
+> exploit or otherwise transfer any material, nor may you modify or create
+> derivatives works of the material."

 ## Instructions